-With the 3rd season of Outlander airing September 2017, I thought it would be fun to share my self guided tour of the sites of the first two seasons of Outlander (since I’m also Scottish and a huge fan of the show:)
+With the 3rd season of Outlander airing September 2017, take Culture Trekking’s Self-Guided tour of the sites of the first two seasons of Outlander (since I’m also Scottish and a huge fan of the show)

-- Doune Castle in Perthshire: (Castle Leoch) – Mediveal stronghold near Stirling Castle, built in the 14th century by Robert Steward, Duke of Albany.
+- Doune Castle in Perthshire: (Castle Leoch) – Medieval stronghold near Stirling Castle, built in the 14th century by Robert Steward, Duke of Albany.
 This was a really fun visit because the show didn’t have to change much about this well-preserved castle.
-There is an audio guide tour that actually has the actor who plays James Fraser (Sam Heughan) narrating, and yes ladies, it is as lovely as it would seem.
+There is an audio guide tour that actually has the actor who plays James Fraser (Sam Heughan) in Outlander that is narrating, and yes ladies, it is as lovely as it would seem.

 - Culross Fife (Crainsmuir): Where Claire and her Husband Frank stayed at the beginning of season one.
 This is where we saw the ghost of Jamie looking up at Claire in the window.
 I honestly wish I could have spent more time in this charming little town!
 There are small little B&B’s and hotels that look like they could have been operating in the middle ages.
 It is actually one of the most well-preserved cities from the 17th Century.
 There is a path by the sea with beautiful wildflowers and a FANTASTIC little tea shop tucked up around the left-hand side of the center of town that has a fantastic cup of tea.
 Funny enough, this is also where Sam Heughan had his own cup of tea and I literally sat right by the signed photo of him (insert sigh) sipping on a wonderful warm cup of Scottish Tea whilst nibbling on my bannock.

-- Aberdour Castle (Abbey of St Anne): (This is where Claire cared for Jamie after his time in Wentworth Prison) This 12th century hall is the oldest standing stone castle in Scotland and features 17th Century painted ceilings.
+- Aberdour Castle (Abbey of St Anne): (This is where Claire cared for Jamie after his time in Wentworth Prison in the first season of Outlander) This 12th-century hall is the oldest standing stone castle in Scotland and features 17th Century painted ceilings.
 The feeling in this place was so relaxing, homey, and really like you could have stayed overnight and had crumpets and tea in the morning.
 I can almost imagine Cinderella singing with the birds in the attic above 😉 It is often used as a place where couples get married and maybe that is why there is such a great feeling within Aberdour’s walls.
 There are also BEAUTIFUL gardens within a stone’s throw of the castle.
 You can stroll around the perimeter and smell the lovely roses, reflecting on how lucky you are to be able to visit a place like this that has withstood the test of time and amazingly still holds so much whimsical, romantic charm.

 - Tulloch Ghru (When Claire & the Clansman head to Castle Leoch in the first Season and is also in the opening credits): It is located just outside of Aviemore, I had a bit of a hard time finding it but with all the beautiful landscape around you, I doubt you will be sad if you don’t find the EXACT location.

-Directions: This is the best plotted course I used myself.
-I utilized google maps and wrote down the exact address for each of the locations.
+Directions: This is the best-plotted course I used myself for the Self-Guided Outlander Tour.
+I utilized Google maps and wrote down the exact address for each of the locations.
 If it was rural, I took note of the town name so that I could at least ask for help when arriving in that particular town.
 I found everything fairly easy to locate and if I was lost, I just pulled out my phone and plugged the address into Google Maps, and I was easily able to find each location.
 Here is the map for your own Outlander Self Guided Tour (via Rental Car).
 This map does not include leaving from Edinburgh or a stop in Inverness to see Culloden.

-For more information read The Battle for Culloden.
+For more information read The Battle of Culloden.

 As always….Happy Travels, Happy Tales, see you on the flip side.